 French gardens are about harnessing nature and creating order and symmetry, like the gardens at the Palace of Versailles, which are lovely.
 They are a place to stroll through, hand-in-hand, eating croissants and garlic-soaked snails.
 English gardens are about letting nature be – a disorganized kind of beauty.
 They are a place where fairies would totally drink fermented berry tea and trade cigarette butts for acorn hats.

 Soon, my boyfriend is moving back to Pittsburgh from Florida and we’re looking for a place together.
-But how can a French and English garden live together in peace without impeding on each others’s distinct style?
+But how can a French and English garden live together in peace without impeding on each other’s distinct style?

 Me vs. Him